Beyond the ‘Little Boxes’: Finding Authenticity and Purpose in Business and Life

 An Invitation to Craft Business On Your Own Terms

-I know I’m not alone in feeling this way.
-Many of us on the mission-led entrepreneurial path have broken free of conventional roles to put our creativity into action and create something meaningful through our work.
+I know I’m not alone in this.
+Many of us on the mission-led entrepreneurial journey have broken free from conventional roles, channeling our creativity to build something meaningful through our work.

-Designed for mission-led entrepreneurs and business owners who want to make an impact and master their finances while staying true to their values.
+This is for mission-driven entrepreneurs and business owners who want to make an impact while mastering their finances in a way that stays true to their values.

-It’s about more than just growing a business for the sake of it—it’s about finances enabling you to move forward authentically in alignment with your values.
+It’s about more than just growing a business for growth’s sake.
+It’s about using finances as a tool to authentically move forward, aligned with what truly matters to you.

-Here’s to blazing our own trails, making a difference, and living outside the boxes. 🔥
+Here’s to forging our own paths, making a difference, and thriving beyond those little boxes. 🔥

 Harriet Formby MA ACA is a Chartered Accountant, Fractional CFO and Business Mentor helping small businesses, SMEs and start-ups dedicated to changing the world for the better.